aptech/docs/docs/CR-xlsReadM.rst

         all empty cells and special types being converted to GAUSS missing values.
     :type vls: null string or 9x1 matrix

-    :returns: mat (matrix), or a scalar error code.
+    :return mat: or a scalar error code.

+    :type mat: matrix

 Portability
 ------------